rbarazi/pair-browsing/README.md

 - Optionally customize the model (default: gpt-4o-mini)

 ### For Google Gemini:
-- Enter your Gemini API key
+- Enter your Gemini API key, or leave it blank and enable "Use Google account from Chrome" to authorize with your signed-in profile
 - Optionally customize the model (default: gemini-2.0-flash-exp)

 ## Usage